myavonbehren/NAO-ObstacleDetection/README.md

 Moreover, instances of the robot falsely detecting obstacles, although improved with the averaging of sensor values, still require further optimization.
 I think exploring the potential integration of the camera may offer a valuable solution.

 Overall, this project allowed me to understand the trial-and-error of problem-solving, where learning from mistakes was crucial.
-Despite encountering challenges, like the camera and tactile sensors not being as useful as anticipated, I embraced the process and gained valuable experience navigating unexpected hurdles.
+Despite encountering challenges, like the camera and tactile sensors not being as useful as anticipated, I embraced the process and gained valuable experience in robotics.